Multi Task Inverse Reinforcement Learning for Common Sense Reward: Related Work

-\textbf{Inverse Constrained Learning} One line of research that has strong similarities to this work is inverse constrained learning \cite{malik2021inverse}, and more specifically, multi-task inverse constrained learning \cite{lindner2023learning,kim2023learning}.
+\textbf{Regulated and Constrained IRL} One line of research that has strong similarities to this work is inverse constrained learning \cite{malik2021inverse}, and more specifically, multi-task inverse constrained learning \cite{lindner2023learning,kim2023learning}.
 In inverse constrained learning the goal is to learn a set of safety constraints from expert demonstrations.
 While these safety constraints are conceptually similar to our common-sense reward, our common-sense reward is more general.
 One can consider a hard constraint as a reward that is $-\infty$ for the forbidden set and zero otherwise.
 This cannot take into account more subtle effects such as a small negative reward for using up a resource, e.g. energy, that we want to discourage the agent from needlessly wasting, but we do not want to stop it from doing so entirely.
+Another related IRL work is Variational Discriminator Bottleneck \cite{peng2018variational}. they propose a general technique to constrain information flow in the discriminator by means of an information bottleneck, that can be combined with adversarial inverse reinforcement learning to learn parsimonious reward functions that can be transferred and re-optimized in new settings.